ETI-GroupE/buyee/README.md

 3). api/v1/viewAllBusinessPurchase URL: https://buyee-purchase-history-1-nr7eovel5q-as.a.run.app/api/v1/api/v1/viewAllBusinessPurchase ("GET")

 Design Consideration: To work with Shopping Cart and Delivery & Discount Endpoints

+### Shopping Cart & checkout (Lincoln)

+Design Considerations: Left calculation of final amount to be done in the backend before sending it to the checkout database.
+The shopping cart user database will have a many to one relationship between user to shopping cart respectively.
+This is so that users can have multiple shopping carts which can be turned into orders in the product history page.
+The shopping cart will hold just the product ID and will query for the information in order to reduce redundent data.
+Finally checkout will contain the nessasary information needed for users to checkout of the account such as devliery address and the credit card details.

 ### Architecture Design